RedDragonWebDesign/BlueThrust5/readme.md

 - Does not follow MVC ([Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)).
 MVC is the excellent practice of separating SQL, HTML, and PHP into different files.
 - Many skins, but the skins are not mobile friendly.

+## I am available for hire

+Do you just want these scripts up and running?
+Not interested in the technical details?
+I'm available for hire.
+I can help with any/all of the following:

+- Buying a domain name
+- Buying web hosting
+- Installing and configuring BlueThrust5
+- Making custom modifications to BlueThrust5

+[Click here](https://www.reddragonwebdesign.com/contact/) to send me an email.

 ## Screenshots

 ![](screenshots/index.png)